palantirnet/drupal-skeleton/README.md

 4. Use the phing script installed by `palantirnet/the-build` to create the `settings.php` file for Drupal from within the VM.

   ```
-  vagrant up
+  ddev config --nfs-mount-enabled=true
-  vagrant ssh
+  ddev start
   vendor/bin/phing build
   ```
-5. In your web browser, visit [http://example.local](http://example.local) -- if you type in this URL, you will need to include the `http://` portion for your browser find the site.
+5. In your web browser, visit [https://example.ddev.site](https://example.ddev.site) -- if you type in this URL, you will need to include the `http://` portion for your browser find the site.
 6. You should see the Drupal installer screen here.
 Follow the instructions to complete the installation.
-7. _Optional:_ Log in to the Vagrant environment with `vagrant ssh`.
-You can run Drush commands from here, like `drush status`.
+7. _Optional:_ You can run Drush commands, like `ddev . drush status`.

 ### Extra Credit